Skip to content

 • Loads its prompt from the database via call_agent()

-• Sends a request to the Anthropic API
+• Sends a request to the Anthropic API (with structured output schema when applicable)

 • Returns a validated Pydantic model